gucci-on-fleek/IoT-Gateway-for-Docker/README.md

+**Note:** Automatic builds are currently disabled.
+The build is currently broken and my testing/staging server is offline.
+A PR to fix the build will be gladly accepted.
 # WebThings Gateway (for Docker)
 *Small, fast, easy to use, and secure.
 Docker image to run the [WebThingsIO Gateway](https://webthings.io/) on all platforms.*